Boroughs of New York City: Changes

-All five boroughs were created in 1898 during consolidation, when the city's current boundaries were established.
+All five boroughs were created in 1898 during consolidation, when the city's modern boundaries were established.

 The Bronx originally included parts of New York County outside of Manhattan that had previously been ceded by neighboring Westchester County in two stages; in 1874 (southern Yonkers, and the towns of Kingsbridge, West Farms, and Morrisania) and then following a referendum in 1894 (towns of Westchester, Williamsbridge, and the southern portion of Eastchester).
-Ultimately in 1914, the present-day separate Bronx County became the last county to be created in the State of New York.
+In 1914, the present-day separate Bronx County became the most recent county to be created in the State of New York.

 The borough of Queens consists of what formerly was only the western part of a then-larger Queens County.
 In 1899, the three eastern towns of Queens County that had not joined the city the year before—the towns of Hempstead, North Hempstead, and Oyster Bay—formally seceded from Queens County to form the new Nassau County.

-The borough of Staten Island, concurrent with Richmond County, was officially the borough of Richmond until the name was changed in 1975 to reflect its common appellation, while leaving the name of the county unchanged.
+The borough of Staten Island, coextensive with Richmond County, was officially the borough of Richmond until the name was changed in 1975 to reflect its common appellation, while leaving the name of the county unchanged.